Table of Contents

 Saturated fat is usually solid at room temperature (e.g., butter).
 It is found in the fat of animal products like meats and dairy.
 It is also found in a few vegetable products like coconut, palm, and palm kernel oil.
 To keep your intake of saturated fat low, check food labels and choose dairy products with low fat content like skim (non-fat) or one percent milk, and low fat cheese and ice cream.
 When you are buying meats, choose leaner cuts of meat and trim off fat before cooking.
 Lean meat has less visible 'marbling' (white fatty swirls or stripes that can be seen in the pinkish meat).
 If you have any questions, ask your grocer or butcher to help you find leaner cuts of meat.

-Most trans fats are industrial or synthetic fats.
-These are the result of food processing techniques that partially hydrogenate unsaturated fats.
-To reduce how much trans fat you eat, check food labels for trans fat and any partially hydrogenated oils.
+Most trans fats are man-made or synthetic fats.
+These are the result of food processing techniques that produce partially hydrogenated unsaturated fats.
+To reduce how much trans fat you eat, check food labels for trans fat and any partially hydrogenated fats or oils.

 Polyunsaturated and monounsaturated fats ("good" fats) are usually liquid at room temperature and generally have plant-based sources.
 These include oils (olive oil, safflower oil, peanut oil), nuts, and avocados.
 If you use oil in cooking, two good choices are canola and olive oil.

 Eating a lot of "refined" carbohydrates or simple sugars (e.g. sugary foods, sodas, white bread, white rice) can raise triglycerides.
 If you need to reduce total cholesterol, LDL, and triglyceride levels it is important to limit the amount of bad fats and excess sugar in your diet.
 See a registered dietitian to help you make good choices and plan your meals.
 Many AIDS service organizations have registered dietitians on staff who will see you free of charge.
-For more information, see The Well Project's article on nutrition.
+For more information, see our fact sheet on nutrition.

 Aerobic, or cardiovascular exercise, is the kind of physical activity that will help lower your lipid levels.
 A brisk walk, or other activity that gets your heart pumping moderately hard counts as aerobic exercise that can benefit your heart.
 This kind of exercise has been found to lower total cholesterol, triglycerides, and LDL; it can also raise HDL.
 It is important to get 30 minutes of moderately hard aerobic exercise five times a week.